Ekirakukai

 The Ekirakukai (亦楽会, lit.
 Old Friends Association) was a political party in Japan.

 History

 The party was established as the Dōshikai ("Fellow Thinkers Association") in December 1912 by a group of 11 independent National Diet members, most of whom had previously been members of Yūshinkai.
-In March 1913 it was renamed Ekirakukai, by which time it had grown in size to 29 Diet members.
+In March 1913 it was renamed Ekirakukai so as not to confuse itself with the proposed new party of Katsura Tarō, Rikken Dōshikai.
+By then, Ekirakukai had grown in size to 29 Diet members.
 In December 1913 it merged with the Seiyū Club to form the Chūseikai.